cxl-micron-reskit/famfs/markdown/vm-configuration.md

 ```

 :bangbang:**NOTE:** The size of the numa node should match the size of the general purpose memory,
-not counting the size of the shared dax device.
+excluding the size of the shared dax device.

-**NOTE:** The cpus should be '0-n' for n cpus.
+**NOTE:** The cpus should be '0-n' for n+1 cpus.
 Set this correctly for your VM.

 ### Virtual pmem device description